-Push and hold "RPT" until you hear a beep.
-"BRPT" will appear on the display.
+Push and hold "RPT" (preset button 2) until you hear a beep.
+"In the player will appear on the display.
 The player will repeat all the tracks on the disc you are listening to.
 When the disc ends, the player will automatically go back to the top track of the disc and replay.
-This process will be continued until you push the button again to turn off the repeat feature.
+To turn off the repeat feature, push this button again.